ucsb-cs48-w19/4pm-sleep-scheduler/README.md

 ### One-sentence description of the project

 A personalized way to calculate your sleep schedule.

 ### Additional information about the project

-Sleep Scheduler is an iOS app created using React Native that calculates the optimal sleep schedule based on user input.
-The app will also track recent sleep habits.
+Sleep Scheduler is an iOS app created using React Native that calculates the optimal sleep schedule based on user input, and offer small rewards based on how well its schedule is followed.

 ## Installation